 Other forms of assistance

-In some circumstances, the Victorian or Australian Governments may offer other personal hardship assistance or support.
-Information will be available at relief centres.
+In some circumstances, the Victorian or Australian governments may offer other personal hardship assistance or support.
+Information will be available at relief centres (if activated) or on the Victorian Government Emergency website.

 If you are or you know someone who is in immediate danger, call the Police on triple zero (000).

-Additional information about the Personal Hardship Assistance Program is available through your major departmental offices emergency management teams or via the attached documents in related resources.
+More information about the Personal Hardship Assistance Program is available through departmental offices or via the following resource.